jesvinr/CarDheko-MLAndStreamlitApp/README.md

 - Web Interface: Developed a Streamlit web app to accept user inputs and predict the car price using the trained model.

 **How to Run**

-- Install the necessary packages using the requirements.txt file:
-- **pip install -r requirements.txt**
 - Run the Streamlit app: **streamlit run webapp_carDheko.py**
 - Open the provided local URL in your browser and start predicting car prices!